Eritrea Governorate: History

-Massawa was the port of the Italian Colony of Eritrea and was hugely improved and enlarged.
+Massawa was the port of the Italian Colony of Eritrea and was hugely improved and enlarged as a part of Italian East Africa.

-Eritrea was chosen by the Italian government to be the industrial center of the Africa Orientale Italiana.
-The Italian government implemented agricultural reforms, primarily on farms owned by Italian colonists (exports of coffee boomed in the 1930s).
+Eritrea was chosen by the Italian government to be the industrial center of Italian East Africa.
+The Italian government implemented agricultural reforms, primarily on farms owned by Italian colonists.
+Exports of coffee boomed in the 1930s.

-In the region of Asmara there were in 1940 more than 2,000 small and medium sized industrial companies, concentrated in the areas of construction, mechanics, textiles, electricity and food processing.
+In the region of Asmara there were in 1940 more than 2,000 small and medium-sized industrial companies, concentrated in the areas of construction, mechanics, textiles, electricity, and food processing.
 According to the Italian census of 1939 the city of Asmara had a population of 98,000, of which 53,000 were Italians.
-This fact made Asmara the main "Italian town" of the Italian empire in Africa.
+This made Asmara the main "Italian town" of the Italian empire in Africa.
 Furthermore, because of the Italian architecture of the city, Asmara was called Piccola Roma (Little Rome).

-In all Eritrea the Italians were more than 75,000 in that year.
+In all of the Eritrea Governorate there were more than 75,000 Italians in 1939.

-Consequently, the living standard of life in Eritrea in 1939 was considered one of the best of Africa, for the Italian colonists and for the native Eritreans.
-In early 1940 laws were established that enabled all the autochthonous Eritreans in the Italian military forces to receive a "pension" with their families; no other European colonial country granted this at that moment.
+Consequently, the living standard of life in Eritrea in 1939 was considered one of the best in Africa, for both the Italian colonists and the native Eritreans.
+In early 1940 laws were established that enabled all the autochthonous Eritreans in the Italian military forces to receive a pension for their families; no other European colonial country granted this at that time.

-In summer 1940 the Italians conquered in British Sudan the area of Kassala, that was temporarily annexed (the mayor of Kassala was Eritrean hero Hamid Idris Awate) until spring 1941.
-In those months the Allies invaded Italian Eritrea and the last governor (Luigi Frusci) surrendered on May 19, 1941.
+In the summer of 1940, with Italy's entry into World War II, the Italians conquered the area of Kassala in British Sudan and annexed it.
+The mayor of Kassala was the Eritrean hero Hamid Idris Awate.

-The British destroyed the Eritrea Governorate and created a military occupation government associated with Ethiopia's Negus: during the East African campaign of World War II it fell under British occupation in early 1941.
+The Allies invaded and conquered Italian East Africa in the East African campaign of World War II.
+The last Italian governor of Eritrea, Luigi Frusci, surrendered the governorate to the Allies on 19 May 1941.
+Italian East Africa came under British occupation, and the British abolished the Eritrea Governorate and created a military occupation government associated with Ethiopia's negus (king).